catcosmo/scuttlebutt-parrot/Template.md

 - People who live in conditions with unreliable network infrastructure (people at sea, remote areas, on a german train).

 ##	5. Impact Assessment: The observed or intended impact of the project deliverable: Who will be affected by this project?
 How many users?
 What business processes will be changed as a result of this project?
+- People will communicate more safely
+- People communicate independent of the internet or infrastructure they have no control of -

 ##	6. User Requirements: The requirements of the project, as specified by the user.

+##  6.5 Problems encountered
+### Security issues with node modules
+- Unclear dependencies within node modules and libraries.
+It is near impossible to thoroughly check all dependencies the app is using.
+Even if one could, modules and libraries are updated without prior notice allowing for anyone to potentially insert malicious code and backdoors.
+- There is no verification hash for Node module packages, so even if you trusted a developer you cannot be assured that the content of a module you receive hasn't been tampered with on the way.

+Because of these issues ssb technology cannot be considered a truly secure means of communication for activists.

 ##	7. Specifications Sheet (Functional Requirements): The technical details of the project, or the deliverables that will be developed and/or designed to meet the user requirements.
+- Node App with JS React
+- build on Secure Scuttlebutt technology

 ##	8. Data Models: Data Flow Diagrams and/or Data Structure Diagrams